opentok/opentok-node/sample/SipInterconnect/README.md

 **Signaling:** The OpenTok SIP gateway supports RFC3561 (SIP) over UDP, TCP, and TLS.
 Contact TokBox if you need information or support for any specific extension.

-The OpenTok SIP gateway will not accept any SIP message coming from the a third-party SIP platform unless it is part of a SIP dialog initiated by the OpenTok SIP gateway.
+The OpenTok SIP gateway will not accept any SIP message coming from a third-party SIP platform unless it is part of a SIP dialog initiated by the OpenTok SIP gateway.
 Calls initiated with the OpenTok SIP gateway can be put on ­hold using either a `re-­INVITE` with the `sendonly/inactive` direction in the SDP or a `re-­INVITE` with port 0 in the SDP.